 When you open an account some banks will offer you a loan to support your business in its early stages, and the conditions around this might be part of your criteria for opening up an account in the first place.
 But business owners should not take out a loan because the options appear enticing, or the conditions are appealing, or even if they wish to have an account with a particular bank.
 The loan must be right for both the borrower and the business, and if it is not it should not be taken out.

-For more advice on borrowing for SMEs and small businesses, click here.
+More advice on borrowing for SMEs and small businesses.